 - Check her gums by lifting up her top or bottom lip.
 Run your finger along the gum ridge.
 If it feels tacky and seems sunken she may be dehydrated.

 Reasons your dog is drinking lots

-If your dog is drinking a lot of water and does not reach a point where she feels better she is obviously losing too much water due either to excessive urination or diarrhoea.
-Alternatively she may not be able to take on much water because she is vomiting whatever water she drinks.
+If your dog is drinking a lot of water, she might be losing too much water due either to increased urination or diarrhoea.
+Alternatively, she may not be able to keep down water because she is vomiting.
 These symptoms point to potential conditions.
 Our first list highlights diseases that directly cause dehydration by their effect on the dog's body:

 - Cushing’s disease

 - Liver disease

 Our second list highlights diseases and conditions, which causes your dog to be sick.
 Having diarrhoea will bring on dehydration and therefore stem an undue thirst: